Robert Black (serial killer): Relocation to London

 In September 1968, six months after his release from Polmont Borstal, Black moved to London, where he initially found lodgings in a bedsit close to King's Cross station.
 Between 1968 and 1970, he supported himself through various—often casual—jobs.
 One of these was as a lifeguard at a Hornsey swimming pool, where he was soon fired for fondling a young girl; no charges were brought.

 Via a contact he had met at a King's Cross bookshop, Black began to collect child pornography.
 Initially, much of this material was in magazine and photograph format, although he later expanded this material to include videos depicting graphic child sexual abuse.
 As Black was a keen amateur photographer, he sometimes also secretly photographed children (mostly girls between eight and twelve) at public places such as swimming pools; he stored these images alongside his pornographic material in locked suitcases.

 Black frequented the Three Crowns, a Stoke Newington pub, where he became known as a proficient darts player.
 There he also met a Scottish couple, Edward and Kathy Rayson.
-In 1972, he moved into their attic in nearby Stamford Hill.
+In 1972, he moved into their attic on nearby West Bank road in Stamford Hill.
 The Raysons considered Black a responsible if somewhat reclusive tenant who gave them no cause for complaint beyond his poor hygiene.
 They suspected Black of viewing pornographic material, but had no idea it might be paedophilic.
 Black remained their lodger until he was arrested in July 1990.